Tigers vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has put up 118 hits with 21 doubles, a triple, 15 home runs and 15 walks.
+- Bichette has collected 121 hits with 22 doubles, a triple, 15 home runs and 15 walks.
 He has driven in 52 runs with three stolen bases.

-- Bichette will look for his sixth straight game with a hit in this contest.
-In his last five games he is batting .375 with a double, a home run and four RBI.
+- Bichette will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is hitting .356 with three doubles, a home run, a walk and five RBI.

 Bichette Recent Games